mikepk/botocore/docs/source/reference/services/servicecatalog.rst

     :type PageToken: string
     :param PageToken:

-      The page token of the first page retrieved.
-If null, this retrieves the first page of size ``PageSize`` .
+      The page token for the next set of results.
+To retrieve the first set of results, use null.